-SOFR "In Arrears" Conventions for Use in Bilateral Business Loans
+SOFR "In Arrears" Conventions for Syndicated Business Loans

 In this note, the ARRC Business Loans Working Group focuses on use of SOFR "in arrears," meaning the calculation of interest using daily SOFR rates published during the relevant interest periods (and not over a period of time prior to the start of the interest periods).
-1 The recommended "in arrears" structures are: (i) Daily Simple SOFR and (ii) Daily Compounded SOFR.
+The recommended "in arrears" structures are: (i) Daily Simple SOFR and (ii) Daily Compounded SOFR.
 These structures allow for interest accruals to be calculated daily, however, unlike forward-looking term LIBOR rates, they are not set in advance and fixed during each interest period.
-2 The recommended conventions identified herein address both new loans that are originated using SOFR and legacy loans that "fall back" from LIBOR to SOFR upon LIBOR cessation or LIBOR being declared to be unrepresentative.
+The recommended conventions identified herein address both new loans that are originated using SOFR and legacy loans that "fall back" from LIBOR to SOFR upon LIBOR cessation or LIBOR being declared to be unrepresentative.
 These convention recommendations are voluntary and may not be applicable to all segments of the business loan markets.

 It is also recognized that parties that wish to adopt the ARRC-recommended conventions may still need to make certain modifications so that they are administratively feasible in a particular transaction.
-Moreover, because these recommended conventions are voluntary, parties always retain the option to vary any of these conventions by agreement.